Lisa Petrison is the executive director of Paradigm Change, an organization that she founded in 2013.

 Lisa also has served as a marketing consultant and executive speaker for a number of different companies, including California Pizza Kitchen, Wells Fargo, Discover Card, Shell Oil, Hallmark Cards, Visa, Abbott Laboratories, Rodale Press and Cox Cable.

-Since 2008, Lisa has been focusing her attention on the role of mold toxins and other environmental toxicity in chronic neuroimmune illness.
+Since 2008, Lisa has been focusing her attention on the role of mold toxins and other environmental toxicity in chronic neuroimmune illness and is now mostly recovered from her illness.

 Links on this page are in orange (no underlining).